 Skip to the content.

-ImageShare is built to run as a multi-container Docker application, using Nginx as the server, PHP-FPM as the PHP container, and Let’s Encrypt Certbot for obtaining an SSL certificate.
-The custom Ngix configuration and Certbot allows ImageShare to load over both HTTP and HTTPS, without forcing an HTTPS connection (like most hosted providers).
+ImageShare is built to run as a multi-container Docker application, using Nginx as the reverse proxy web server, Node as the application server, and Let’s Encrypt Certbot for obtaining an SSL certificate.
+The custom Ngix configuration and Certbot allows ImageShare to load over both HTTP and HTTPS, without forcing an HTTPS connection.
 This setup means ImageShare is available on legacy browsers that have outdated certificate chains or no SSL support at all, and works on just about any host operating system.

 This guide assumes you have some knowledge of Docker (this video is a simple overview).
 You also need Docker Desktop installed for running locally.